Larue County, Kentucky

 - 2012 - Larue County celebrates its bicentennial.

-This timeline provides a condensed summary of the historical journey of Larue County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Larue County, Kentucky.